VENUKORADA/DSCI-6672-AI-DS-Cyber-Security-/FinalProject/Readme.md

 This Project consists of the License plate Recognition Models and then perturbing a individual integer as an input for adversarial attacks.

+The dataset

+The image processing techniques have been adapted from several scholars of github .